internet-sicherheit/ethereum-cache-creator/README.md

 ## How to use program in the current iteration
 * Download the [artifact](https://github.com/internet-sicherheit/ethereum-cache-creator/actions/runs/104782193)
 * Extract the zip file
-* Open the extracted directory in a terminal
+* Open the directory containing the extracted JAR file in a terminal
 * Execute the program:
 ```
 java -jar BloxbergCacheCreator.jar <arguments>